crabzilla/crabzilla/README.md

 # krabzilla

-https://github.com/crabzilla/krabzilla is a Kotlin version of Crabzilla.
-Both projects will coexist and leverage enhancements from each other.
+[Krabzilla](https://github.com/crabzilla/krabzilla) is a Kotlin version of Crabzilla.
+Both projects should coexist and leverage enhancements from each other.

 ## Status